 Spondylolysis and Low-Grade Spondylolisthesis (<50%)

-- Cessation of sporting activity4
+- Modification or cessation of sporting activity

 - Asymptomatic spondylolysis and/or low-grade isthmic spondylolisthesis do not require routine follow-up or imaging